Sheffield United striker's injury predicament appears worse than first reported

-Sheffield United: Injury is influencing selections, as striker's predicament appears worse than initially reported
+Injury influencing Sheffield United selections as striker's predicament appears worse than initially reported

 Despite volunteering to play through the pain barrier after being diagnosed with a hernia, uncertainty about how Oli McBurnie will react to the course of treatment he has been prescribed before undergoing surgery next month is influencing Sheffield United’s tactical choices during games according to manager Paul Heckingbottom.